ianbarrere/ananke/README.md

 #### Edge config
-We automatically generate our edge device config by storing our transit and peering definitions in a tool similar to PeeringManager.
+We automatically generate our edge device config by storing our transit and peering definitions in PeeringManager.
 We have a list of peer organizations that we want to peer with and some software that reads from the PeeringDB API to determine which IXes we have in common with them and configures the relevant devices with the relevant peer organization BGP neighbors and settings.

-#### Access ports
+#### Netbox integration
-We expose a tool to the rest of the company that allows other teams to request access port changes.
-This allows, for example, the SRE team to bring up an access port on their own, through an API, which gets an IP address from Netbox, without having to involve the network team other than for approval of a pull request.
+We of course want our Netbox instance to be the source of truth, so we have Netbox send a webhook when a device interface has been modified which then updates the configuration in the repo accordingly and creates a PR for the network team to review and approve.

+This makes it possible for other teams to use Netbox in order to activate an interface according to how they want it.
+For example, the SRE team can update an access port with a new VLAN or IP in Netbox and the actual changes are made to the network after the PR is approved.

 #### Cloud interconnects
 We have cloud interconnects that are managed by the devops team, but our gear needs to